pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 smaller parts of the process as [black boxes][black box] within a bigger process?
-It is the _process_ that needs to be open and replicable. _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially, _why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications, relating to reproducibility, participation, and the integration of scholarship into society, would greatly diminish or be eliminated completely.
+It is the _process_ that needs to be open and replicable. _So why are we not publishing the research process, even across tools, as the fundamental scholarly output?_ If knowledge discovery happens sequentially for a researcher, _why are we not publishing the journey of the researcher?_ If the process was the product, many of the problems we are facing right now in scholarly communications relating to reproducibility, participation, and the integration of scholarship into society would greatly diminish or be eliminated completely.
 Researchers would also have something to show for all their thinking.
+The researcher's thoughts and and the process of how they arrived at conclusions should form the basis of research publication and collaboration.
+From this perspective, the entire research process could be viewed as a sequence of decisions.

 If we keep the process implicit, or leave it to post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing